knockrentals/us-shapes/README.md

 U.S. Shapes Indexer
 =========
-Retrieve, convert, and index shapefiles (and suggestions based on those files) from census.gov and Zillow
+Retrieve, convert, and index shapefiles into Elasticsearch, and generate a suggestions index for those locations

 # Install
 Follow the instructions below for non-Python dependencies, then